MahChenHan/ETIAssignment1/README.md

 ## Overview

-This Go-based project is a car-pooling platform featuring user authentication, trip creation, and management functionalities.
+This is a car-pooling platform implementing Go featuring user authentication, trip creation, and management functionalities.
 Users can register, log in, create car-pooling trips, join existing trips, and manage their profiles.

 ## Features